-The Fair Credit Reporting Act gives you the right to a free credit report in certain circumstances.
-It is in addition to your free annual credit report.
-These circumstances include:
+The Fair Credit Reporting Act (FCRA) gives you the right to a free credit report in certain circumstances in addition to your free annual credit report.
+These circumstances include the following:

 - You had an application denied because of information on your credit report.
 It includes credit, insurance, and employment applications.
 You have 60 days from the date you learn of the denial to ask for a free copy of your credit report.
-The company will send you a notice that includes contact information for the credit bureau who provided the report used in making the decision.
+The company will send you a notice that includes contact information for the credit bureau that provided the report used in making the decision.